rsaarelm/tt/README.md

     tt done "+day Finished painting the deck"

-You can also add a "^" to the start of the message to backdate it to yesterday.
+You can add a "^" to the start of the message to backdate it to yesterday.

-    tt done "^Late night run"
+    tt done "^run 4 km  -- Late night run"

 ## Time tracking